 You certainly aren’t writing your server-side logic in HTML!
 And every major programming language has at least one good web framework and templating library that can be used to handle HTTP requests cleanly.

-Perhaps if you are doing something in big data, perhaps you’d like to use Python, which has tremendous support for that domain.
+If you are doing something in big data, perhaps you’d like to use Python, which has tremendous support for that domain.

-Perhaps if you are doing AI work, perhaps you’d like to use Lisp, leaning on a language with a long history in that area of research.
+If you are doing AI work, perhaps you’d like to use Lisp, leaning on a language with a long history in that area of research.